darrenjw/scala-glm/README.md

 This library is simplest to use with SBT.

 If building from source, running `sbt console` should give a Scala REPL with a dependence on the library.
-Documentation can be generated with `sbt doc`.

 To use the pre-built binary, add the following lines to your `build.sbt`:
 ```scala